Skip to main content

 FilePurpose

-01. Search STACs.ipynbLoads the TIGER US Counties shapefile via the shapefile_ogr reader, filters to Ketchikan, tessellates into H3 resolution-2 cells, converts each cell to GeoJSON, and queries Planetary Computer for sentinel-2-l2a items intersecting each cell.
-Writes the resulting STAC asset metadata to a timestamped Delta directory (cell_assets_<ts>.delta).
+01. Search STACs.ipynbLoads the TIGER US Counties shapefile via the shapefile_gbx reader, filters to Ketchikan, tessellates into H3 resolution-2 cells, converts each cell to GeoJSON, and calls stac_client.search(df_cells, geojson_col="geojson", collections=["sentinel-2-l2a"], ...) to fan out per-cell queries to Planetary Computer.
+Writes the resulting STAC asset metadata — one row per (cell, item, asset) — to a timestamped Delta directory (cell_assets_<ts>.delta).

-03. Gridded EO Data.ipynbFor each band, joins the Delta band table with the gdal reader (GTiff), materializes band_<band>_tile (adds size, bbox, srid, and standardized nodata), then tessellates each tile to H3 resolution 7 into band_<band>_h3.
-Demonstrates rst_summary, bounding-box reprojection, h3_kring with rst_merge_agg, and raster → timeseries projection via rasterio_lambda.
+03. Gridded EO Data.ipynbFor each band, joins the Delta band table with the gtiff reader, materializes band_<band>_tile (adds size, bbox, srid, and standardized nodata), then tessellates each tile to H3 resolution 7 into band_<band>_h3.
+Demonstrates rst_summary, bounding-box reprojection, h3_kring with rst_merge_agg, and raster → timeseries projection via the rst_apply escape-hatch.

-04. Band Stacking + Clipping.ipynbJoins the four band_<band>_h3 tables on (cellid, date), stacks bands in (R, G, B, NIR) order with rst_frombands into the band_stack table, writes multi-band TIFs back out via the gdal writer, and demonstrates per-tile clipping with rst_clip using a centroid-envelope buffer built from Databricks built-in ST functions.
+04. Band Stacking + Clipping.ipynbJoins the four band_<band>_h3 tables on (cellid, date), stacks bands in (R, G, B, NIR) order with rst_frombands into the band_stack table, writes multi-band TIFs back out via the gtiff writer (nameCol-driven filenames), and demonstrates per-tile clipping with rst_clip using a centroid-envelope buffer built from Databricks built-in ST functions.

 Prerequisites